lovecodeine/fakerip/README.md

 # fakerip

-fakeit can suck my balls. who tf would pay for their api?
+who tf pays for their api?

 ## Features